Indian Institute of Education and Business Management

-The Indian Institute of Education and Business Management (now known as Indus Business School) is a business school located in Pune, Maharashtra.
+The Indian Institute of Education and Business Management (now known as Indus Business School) is a business school located in Pimpri-Chinchwad, Maharashtra.
 AICTE recognizes the institute to confer Post graduate diploma in management degrees to 180 students across 2 shifts.
 It was not present in the annual MHRD rankings, which enlisted the top 75 Indian B-schools, but it was ranked 3rd among the top indian business schools of excellence by CSR-GHRDC B-schools survey of 2019(issued in November, 2019).

 IIEBM is led by Dr. Jai Singh, Trustee & Managing Director.

 IIEBM was established in the year 2000 by Shrimant Vijaysinh Naik Nimbalkar Alias Shivajiraje, scion of the ruling family of Phaltan, District Satara and Col. Vinod Marwaha, a visionary, entrepreneur and philanthropist.